jeroen94704/klepcbgen/README.md

 # KLE PCB Generator

+This script makes it easier to create your own keyboard with fully custom key layout.
+It reads a file exported from the online [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) and generates a [KiCAD](https://www.kicad.org/) project from this, complete with schematic and layout.
+After manually finalizing the design you can generate the files a production service (such as [OSH Park](https://oshpark.com/) or [Eurocircuits](https://www.eurocircuits.com/)) needs to manufacture your PCB.

-This script takes a json file exported from the online [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/) and generates a KiCAD schematic and layout out of this.
-The resulting schematic is pretty much complete: it contains all key switches connected in rows and columns, a functional control circuit built around the ATmega32U4 (including external crystal, reset switch, programming header and a USB connector) and mounting holes.
-The layout is only partly connected, but most crucially it contains all switches in the right positions (including holes for stabilizers for keys that need it).
+The generated schematic is pretty much complete and contains all key switches connected in rows and columns, a functional control circuit built around the ATmega32U4 (including external crystal, reset switch, programming header and a USB connector) and mounting holes.
+The layout is only partly routed, but contains all switches (including stabilizer mounting holes for keys that need it) in the correct position.

 ## Features

 Current klepcbgen features are:

+* Generate a project compatible with KiCad 5 and 6 (But check [this](./wiki/KiCad-6) first)
+* Use only standard KiCad libraries
 * Keys of different widths and/or heights
-* Adds stabilizers for keys 2 units or more wide
+* Add stabilizers to keys 2 units or more wide
 * Cherry MX switch mount
-* Keyboard layouts with at most 18 columns and 7 rows
+* Limitation: layouts with at most 18 columns and 7 rows
-* Uses only standard KiCad libraries

 Currently **not** supported are: